 And in this particular case, you know, I like to have people that I can run questions by.

-And I'd ask him a legal question, and that's it.
+And I'd ask him a legal question.

 How did this blow up to be such a big deal?